1 Purpose of a fire risk assessment

 2 Your responsibilities

-Whoever carries out the fire risk assessment is known as the ‘responsible person’.
+If you are the employer, owner, landlord, occupier, building manager, managing agent, or anyone else with control of business or non-domestic premises, you are known as the 'responsible person'.
+You are responsible for fire safety in the property.
 If there’s more than one responsible person, you have to work together to meet your responsibilities.
-This means you must:

 - regularly assess and review fire risks for your premises